 Vektor Medical, Inc. announced the start of its clinical study to evaluate vMap™.
 Using patients who have previously undergone a clinically-indicated electrophysiology study and successful ablation, the purpose of this study is to clinically validate the use of vMap™ in providing arrhythmia/pacing hotspots for analysis by a physician. vMap™ has been designed as the next generation in arrhythmia mapping.
 This non-invasive, rapid technology helps unlock the patient’s ECG, providing information on arrhythmias in all four heart chambers.
 Vektor’s study will evaluate vMap™ across a variety of atrial and ventricular arrhythmias, including atrial and ventricular fibrillation.

 vMap™ was presented as an innovative technology that may improve “efficiency and precision” in the treatment of complex arrhythmias.
-All five patients treated with vMap™ and radio-ablation experienced successful outcomes with significant reduction ICD shocks (29±16 to 0.6±0.9) with no adverse events reported.
+All five patients treated with vMap™ and radio-ablation experienced successful outcomes with a significant reduction in ICD shocks (29±16 to 0.6±0.9) and no adverse events reported.

 Life-threatening heart rhythm disorders such as ventricular tachycardia may be eliminated using cutting-edge, non-invasive technology as an alternative to standard invasive catheter ablation procedures, in some cases.
 In an abstract and associated poster published at the American College of Physicians’ Southern Regional Conference, researchers report successful use of vMap™ technology to guide stereotactic radiotherapy to destroy diseased heart tissue.
 Researchers report that this non-invasive mapping and ablation has “shown tremendous promise in recent years.”
 Importantly, for this patient, his “shock burden decreased from 34 ICD shocks in the 6 months preceding … therapy to 0 ICD shocks in the 11 months after treatment.
 His quality of life improved significantly, and he has resumed an active lifestyle”.